On the Anniversary of the Adoption of the NCRI Plan on Relations Between Religion and State

 The Mojahedin’s Groundbreaking Path: Defending the Principle of the Separation of Religion and State

 The Mojahedin’s groundbreaking position is their defense of the principle of the separation of religion and state, which leaves no room for tyranny under the guise of God or for religious discrimination.
 Support for this principle could not have gained true significance and impact unless a Muslim force took the lead.
 Across the Middle East and the Muslim world, this is the only example of a Muslim resistance movement defending the separation of religion and state and paving the way for democracy.
 In defending this principle, we have confronted religious coercion and the imposition of faith.
 Does this principle diminish or revise the core tenets of Islam?
-No, on the contrary, it upholds the true spirit of Islam, as Massoud Rajavi, the leader of the Iranian Resistance, has stated: “Islam does not need to assert its legitimacy—including political legitimacy—through force or coercion… We firmly believe that Islam’s true flourishing comes from rejecting any form of discrimination, privilege, or political and social coercion.”
+No, on the contrary, it upholds the true spirit of Islam, as Massoud Rajavi, the , has stated: “Islam does not need to assert its legitimacy—including political legitimacy—through force or coercion… We firmly believe that Islam’s true flourishing comes from rejecting any form of discrimination, privilege, or political and social coercion.”

 Does the separation of religion and state mean that, in a society liberated from dictatorship, no individual or group should be allowed to act in the name of Islam?
 No, what it means is that, as outlined in the NCRI plan, the legitimacy of the ruling power comes from the ballot boxes, and no one will be granted any privilege or suffer any deprivation based on their belief or disbelief in any religion.
 It also guarantees religious freedom, ensuring that both Muslims and followers of other religions are free to practice their faith without any form of discrimination.